*Seeking housesitters! June-Sept (2-3months)*

-Guests are welcome to stay in a rustic cabaña or a variety of tent sites.
+Guests are welcome to stay in a variety of tent sites.

-Breakfast and dinner are provided by the host and we all eat together.
-Please bring anything you might want to prepare for lunches and any other food to supplement your needs.
-Lunches here are not usually a group meal, as we are often on different rhythms.
+Breakfast, lunch, and dinner are provided by the host and we all eat together.
+Please bring anything you might want to supplement your needs.

 The farm borders the Rio Santa Maria, where we have many trails that lead to different swimming holes, each more beautiful than the last!
 There is also a sacred site of petroglyphs within a five minute walk.
 A ten minute walk in the other direction leads you to the Parque Nacional de Santa Fe, and endless river and rainforest exploration.
 From here, the trails into primary forest go all the way to the Caribbean coast in a couple days' hike.